-NEOS is a cooperative library consortium, established in 1994, consisting of nineteen government, hospital, college and university libraries throughout Alberta.
-NEOS member libraries engage in many activities, including, but not limited to: the creation and maintenance of a shared on-line integrated library system; a shared patron database; onsite services such as reciprocal borrowing and reference services; off site services such as patron-initiated circulation requesting and interlibrary loan supported by a document delivery distribution service; collaborative electronic database/bulk purchase initiatives; and shared continuing education/staff development activities.
+NEOS is a cooperative library consortium, established in 1994, consisting of seventeen government, hospital, college and university libraries throughout Alberta.
+NEOS member libraries engage in many activities, including, but not limited to: the creation and maintenance of a shared on-line integrated library system; a shared patron database; onsite services such as reciprocal borrowing and reference services; off site services such as patron-initiated circulation requesting and interlibrary loan supported by a document delivery distribution service; a centralized Interlibrary Loan service; and shared continuing education/staff development activities.

 NEOS is a cooperative consortium of member libraries providing access to information in a cost effective manner.
 It does so through the sharing of people, technology, collections and other resources.
 In doing so, NEOS provides a strong voice for its members and its clients.